 How the Thames Barrier works, and when it is scheduled to close.

-Upcoming scheduled closures
+Forthcoming scheduled closures

-They can forecast dangerous conditions up to 36 hours in advance, and will close the barrier just after low tide, or about 4 hours before the peak of the incoming surge tide reaches the barrier.
+They can forecast dangerous conditions up to 36 hours in advance.
+The barrier will close just after low tide, or about 4 hours before the peak of the incoming tide surge reaches the barrier.